 Your Private Consultation with Dr. Michaels

 To leave your face in the care of a plastic surgeon, you want to make sure you are entrusting your most important feature with an expert.
 Dr. Michaels is not just an ordinary facial plastic surgeon but teaches in the Department of Plastic Surgery at John Hopkins Medical School and at Georgetown’s Plastic Surgery Integrated Residency Program.
 He also currently serves at Sibley Memorial Hospital as Vice-Chair in the Division of Plastic Surgery.
-Dr. Michaels is located in North Bethesda, Maryland.
+Dr. Michaels is located in Rockville, Maryland.
 To find out how you can achieve the face of your dreams, give Dr. Michaels a call at (301) 468-5991.
 If you prefer a virtual consultation, Dr. Michaels makes that easy for you.

 What Procedures are Available for My Face?